Recruitment videos are officially a business buzzword amidst the pandemic.

 The era of remote working has just begun, and that means a massive blow up in the need to record high quality, engaging video content for everything including recruitment.

-But, recruitment videos have been around for a while now.
-Look at this decade-old recruitment video from KPMG:
+But, video recruitment have been around for a while now.
+Look at this decade-old video recruitment from KPMG:

 The more elaborate and precise the job description on your listing is, the more intimidating it is for an actual fit.

 HR teams understand this more than anyone else, people tend to underestimate themselves.
 That’s why, you have to subtly keep pushing them to do their best, and to be their best.